-The Company is not exposed to any significant credit risk as at February 29, 2020.
+The Company is not exposed to any significant credit risk as at May 31, 2020.
 The Company's cash and cash equivalents are either on deposit with two major Canadian Chartered banking groups in Canada or invested in bankers' acceptance notes or guaranteed investment certificates issued by a major Canadian Chartered banking group.
-The Company's receivables primarily consist of Goods and Services Tax/Harmonized Sales Tax receivable, government grants, refundable security deposits with various federal and provincial governments, and a receivable of \$23,678 from the third party with which the Company had entered into the Sale and Purchase Agreement with.
-The Company's receivables are not subject to significant credit risk, other the amount receivable from this third party.
+The Company's receivables primarily consist of Goods and Services Tax/Harmonized Sales Tax receivable, government grants, refundable security deposits with various federal and provincial governments.
+The Company's receivables are not subject to significant credit risk, other than the amount receivable from this third party.
 The Company does not anticipate any significant collection issue from this third party.